cdsap/Talaiot/README.md

 `http://localhost:3003` root/root

 ### Populating data
-If you access to the provisioned Dashboard included in the Docker Image(http://localhost:3003/d/F9jppxQiz/android-task-tracking?orgId=1), you will see an empty dashboard like:
+If you access to the provisioned Dashboards included in the Docker Image(http://localhost:3003/d/F9jppxQiz/android-task-tracking?orgId=1 and http://localhost:3003/d/WlpZEBRMz/task-cache-info?orgId=1), you will see an empty dashboard like:

 ![](resources/empty_dashboard.png)